nanoporetech/modkit/book/src/advanced_usage.md

           collapse.md for details.

       --combine-strands
-          When performing CpG analysis, sum the counts from the positive and negative strands into the counts for the positive strand.
+          When performing motif analysis (such as CpG), sum the counts from the positive and negative strands into the counts for the positive strand position.

       --edge-filter <EDGE_FILTER>
           Discard base modification calls that are this many bases from the start or the end of the